 The Department offers a Psychology Minor.
-The Department also participates in the interdisciplinary Cognitive Science Minor.
+The Department also participates in the interdisciplinary Cognitive Science Minor and the Women and Gender Studies Minor.

 The Department of Psychology participates in the College Honors in the Discipline Program.
 For guidelines, students should consult the Department Chair.